-Results from the Mays Find sampling programme confirmed the occurrence of particulate gold in creeks at the northern end of the prospect (Figure 10).
+Results from the Mays Find sampling programme confirmed the occurrence of particulate gold in creeks at the northern end of the prospect (see Figure 10).

-Figure 10: Mays Find Creek sampling program area with gridded historical soil sampling Au ppb
+Figure 10: Mays Find Creek sampling programme area with gridded historical soil sampling Au ppb.

-The gold occurrence was first located by Duval in 1983/84, however at the time Duval did not locate the source of the gold.
+The gold occurrence was first located by Duval in 1983/84.
+However, at the time Duval did not locate the source of the gold.
 The recently completed programme suggests that the gold may have been sourced from conglomerate outcropping along the ridges, and this can be considered equivalent to the gold bearing conglomerates being explored elsewhere in the Pilbara.
-Published GSWA maps for the area describe the geology at Mays Find as Lower Fortescue Group hosted within an elongated fault bounded basin.
+Published Geological Survey of Western Australia maps for the area describe the geology at Mays Find as Lower Fortescue Group hosted within an elongated fault bounded basin.

-As previously outlined, the next gold exploration phase at Whim Creek will include additional sampling of the 1st and 2nd order creeks draining the Mays Find area, detailed mapping of the conglomerate and sedimentary units, and targeted rock sampling along the 5-6km length of the Mays Find area.
+As previously outlined, the next gold exploration phase at Whim Creek will include additional sampling of the first and second order creeks draining the Mays Find area, detailed mapping of the conglomerate and sedimentary units, and targeted rock sampling along the 5-6 kilometre length of the Mays Find area.